Thomas Mayne Reid: Literary career

 In late 1842 Reid arrived in Pittsburgh, Pennsylvania, where he began writing prose and poetry for the Pittsburgh Morning Chronicle under a pen-name, the Poor Scholar.
 He also apparently worked as a carrier for the paper.
 His earliest verifiable work is a series of epic poems called Scenes in the West Indies.

 In early 1843, Reid moved to Philadelphia for three years, working as a journalist and periodically publishing poetry in Godey's Lady's Book, Graham's Magazine, the Ladies National Magazine and elsewhere, still using his Pittsburgh pseudonym.
 There he met Edgar Allan Poe, who became a drinking companion for a time.
 Poe would later call Reid "a colossal but most picturesque liar.
 He fibs on a surprising scale but with the finish of an artist, and that is why I listen to him attentively."

-When the Mexican–American War began in the spring of 1846, Reid worked as a correspondent for the New York Herald in Newport, Rhode Island, which would likewise be the setting for a novel.
-At the time added the pen-name Ecolier to the Poor Scholar.
+When the Mexican–American War began in the spring of 1846, Reid worked as a correspondent for the New York Herald in Newport, Rhode Island.
+He set one of his novels here.
+At this time, he added the pen-name Ecolier to the Poor Scholar.

 On 23 November 1846, Reid joined the First New York Volunteer Infantry as a second lieutenant, leaving by ship with the regiment in January 1847.
 They camped for several weeks at Lobos Island before joining Major General Winfield Scott's invasion of Central Mexico, which began on 9 March at Vera Cruz.
 Reid as Ecolier was a correspondent for a New York paper, Spirit of the Times, which published his Sketches by a Skirmisher.
 On 13 September, at the Battle of Chapultepec, Reid received a severe thigh wound while leading a charge.
 He was afterward promoted to first lieutenant for bravery in battle.
 On 5 May 1848 he resigned his commission and in July returned to New York with his regiment.